 Therefore, the console could display more than one custom role with the same name.
 To avoid confusion, use unique and descriptive names for your custom roles.

 Choose the ID of your role carefully, because it cannot be changed.
-You can delete a role, but you can't create a new custom role with the same ID until after the 7-day waiting period during which the deleted role can be un-deleted.
+You can delete a role, but you can't create a new custom role with the same ID until after the 37-day deletion process has completed.
+For more information about the deletion process, see Deleting a custom role.

 The role name is what is displayed in the console.
 Choose unambiguous names to prevent confusion for users selecting custom roles in the Console.
 Also consider indicating which roles are organization-level vs. project-level by putting that in the role name.
 The role name can be changed at any time.